tommasocarraro-sony/recsys-agent/README.md

 If you are having issues creating your custom tools, we also invite you to follow this simple LangGraph [guide]{https://langchain-ai.github.io/langgraph/agents/agents/}.

-## Important consideration on LLM model selection
+## Important considerations on LLM model selection

 The majority of our experiments have been done using the closed-source GPT4.1.
 In our opinion, this is the best model when it comes to native function-calling capabilities, multi-step reasoning, and integration with the LangChain/LangGraph framework.
 In our experiments, GPT4.1 rarely made mistakes, even for very complex queries requiring more than three tool calls.
 If you want a smooth conversation flow, this is the model to go for.
 The drawback is that you need to pay for an OpenAI API key.